gruntwork-io/docs/_docs-sources/pipelines/tutorial/index.md

 - Permissions to create and administer repositories in GitHub
 - A sandbox or development AWS account
 - Valid [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for an IAM user with AdministratorAccess to the AWS account mentioned above
-- [Gruntwork Boilerplate](https://github.com/gruntwork-io/boilerplate/releases) installed on your system (requires Gruntwork subscription)
+- [Boilerplate](https://github.com/gruntwork-io/boilerplate/releases) installed on your system (requires Gruntwork subscription)
-  - Download the release that is appropriate for your operating system
-  - Move to /usr/local/bin
-  - Confirm installation with w/ `boilerplate --version`
 - [Terragrunt](https://terragrunt.gruntwork.io/) installed on your system
 - A [classic GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic) with `repo` scopes and access to Gruntwork modules